 Posture work (asanas)

 Part of the class will focus on physical aspects of yoga: the asanas.
-Each term I teach a different group of poses or focus on a specific area of the body e.g. the spine We practise the same movements each week so we can explore what works for our bodies, tuning and listening to our bodies and letting go of tension, building strength and possibly increasing range of movement.
+Each term I teach a different group of poses or focus on a specific area of the body e.g. the spine We practise the same movements each week so we can explore what works for our bodies, tuning in and listening to our bodies; letting go of tension, building strength and possibly increasing range of movement.
 This term on Mondays we are focusing on the spine, and Wednesday legs.
 (Feb 2021)

 The pranayama are breathing practices.
 As we come to the end of the class we focus on a breathing practice such as nadi shodhana – alternate-nostril breathing, or the humming bee breath.
 Sometimes just simply extending the length of the breath.
 These practices help prepare the mind and body to become still and also help to release stress.

 There are different techniques for relaxing the body and mind to find the quietness that exists in us all.
 Some weeks we practise yoga nidra; some weeks I use a mindfulness practice; and sometimes I will use a simple progressive muscle relaxation technique or guided meditations.